-Kimchi Fried Rice!Is one of the easiest dish to make at every Korean kitchen since the ingredients to make the dish is very simple.
+Kimchi Fried Rice!is one of the easiest dist to make at every korean house hold .
 But as every cook know that the simpler the ingredients, the hard it could get.

 Three main ingredients and one main hero of the dish : KIMCHI.If you have read my previous post about kimchi then you well aware that the quality of kimchi you use will affect the taste of the dish.